New Green Option (Community Solar) FAQ

 All responses provided reflect the proposal as filed, which is subject to change and subject to approval by the CPUC.

-In response to customer enrollment under the program, PG&E will contract for energy from new small and mid-sized solar projects located within its service area.
+PG&E proposes two new options.
+Under one, customers can pay for the output from a pool of small to mid-sized solar projects within PG&E’s service territory.
+Under the other, customers can pay for the output from a solar project near them of their choosing.
+Under either option, in response to customer enrollment under the program, PG&E will contract for energy from newly developed small and mid-sized solar projects located within its service area.
 Participants will pay the full cost of the new solar energy supplies they support.
 Those additional supplies—provided by third-party developers—will be incremental to the clean energy that PG&E purchases for all customers to meet the state’s Renewables Portfolio Standard.
 Participating customers will receive credits for avoided PG&E generation costs.
-The net cost will likely diminish over time, as the solar price will remain stable while the PG&E avoided generation cost is expected to increase.
+The solar price will remain stable, while the bill credit will track with PG&E’s class average generation rates.

 At the outset, PG&E will provide clean energy procured from recently developed and operating small and mid-sized solar energy projects located within its service territory.
 However, as customers enroll, PG&E will execute long term contracts for new solar facilities with the same characteristics – small and mid-sized projects located within PG&E’s service territory.
-Once these projects develop, the energy they produce will then be the source energy for the program participants.
-Furthermore, PG&E will sign contracts for projects located close to where customers are enrolling, as long as the overall price can be maintained.
+Once these projects develop, typically over 24-30 months, they will produce the source energy for program participants.
+PG&E will sign contracts for projects located near to where customers are enrolling, as long as the overall price can be maintained.

 The energy for this program will be generated inside California, and specifically within PG&E’s service territory.